AndrewHavis/sainsburys-sass-test/README.md

-# Sainsbury's SASS Test
+# Sainsbury's Design Test
-This is the SASS test for the Sainsbury's Front-End Developer process.
+This is the SASS design test for the Sainsbury's Front-End Developer process.

 ## Installation
 To install this application, simply run `npm install` after cloning the repository in the usual way.